Metater/MetaVoiceChat/README.md

 ## Tips
 - Change Project Settings/Audio/DSP Buffer Size from "Best performance" to "Best latency"
+- Apply input and output filters to audio inputs and outputs by using the first filter fields
-- Chain together input and ouput filters to form pipelines by using the first and next filter fields
+- Chain together input and ouput filters to form pipelines by using the next filter fields

 ## Public APIs
 ```cs